brianhempel/human_token/README.md

 HumanToken.base_62     # All 62 mixed case alphanumerics
 ```

-You can also provide a custom scheme.
+You can provide a custom scheme.

 ```ruby
 HumanToken.generate(6, characters: "aeiou")